CloudI/CloudI/src/external/cloudi_x_hut/README.md

 [![Hex.pm License][hex license badge]][hex]
 [![Build Tool][build tool]][hex]

+**NOTE:** Since both Erlang and Elixir provide pluggable logging facilities out of the box for a while now, the benefit of using `hut` has been reduced.
+One may still use it, however it doesn't provide much benefit nowadays.

 ## Overview

 `hut` is a minimal library for Erlang libraries and small applications to